irtf-spacerg/spacerg-materials/charter/charter.md

 1. Create a platform for an open, curated data repository that collects data sets and pointers to data sets to offer a comprehensive resource collection in a single place with suitable documentation.
 This could take the shape of a gut repo.
 2. Analyze and document present evaluation methodologies, such as measurement setups, performance metrics, simulation scenarios, "test cases," etc., to enable comparable and reproducible experiments.
-This could be a Wiki, white paper, or one or more Internet Drafts.
 3. Based upon the findings from 2., devise best practices and reference scenarios for simulations and measurements.
 This could take the shape of an Informational RFC.
 4. Document and foster the development of a dedicated measurement infrastructure for aerospace networks, such as the LEOscope.